nebulab/playbook/source/internal-projects/nebulab.html.md

 and/or the team's well-being—these are often discussed at length and analyzed from different angles before a conclusion is reached.

-During the cycle, directors typically work by themselves or in pairs of two, depending on the complexity of the task.
+During the cycle, managing partners typically work by themselves or in pairs of two, depending on the complexity of the task.
 They chat constantly in Slack, and they meet every Monday for a 1-hour sync where everyone presents their work and asks the group for feedback.
-Very often, directors will also use 1:1s to collect feedback from the team and make sure they're headed in the right direction.
+Very often, managing partners will also use 1:1s to collect feedback from the team and make sure they're headed in the right direction.

 ## Complex initiatives and RFCs